6 Natural Remedies for Swollen Feet and Ankles

 - Place your feet in the bath and soak them until the water cools (about 15 minutes).

 This is the most popular remedy for those who people with swollen feet and ankles.
+According to a research study from the Chilean Society of Infectious Diseases, salt has antiseptic and antimicrobial properties.
 The great thing is that you can do this soak while watching television, reading on the couch, or talking about your day with your family.

 - 3 and 1/2 tablespoons of coarse sea salt (40 g)